I’ll really miss it – World Cup winner Alex Hartley to retire after The Hundred

 “At the minute, it’s work, cricket, work, cricket.
 I don’t ever have any days off,” Hartley added.
 “I haven’t seen my school friends for about a year because I never have time.”

-Hartley, who has represented North West Thunder on the domestic circuit since 2020, has taken two wickets in three matches for the Cardiff-based Fire, who are currently second in the table.
+Hartley, who has represented North West Thunder on the domestic circuit since 2020, has taken three wickets in four matches for the Cardiff-based Fire, who lost to Northern Superchargers on Tuesday.

-They will finish top – and thereby go straight into the Lord’s showpiece – if they beat Northern Superchargers on Tuesday and Southern Brave lose to Manchester Originals on Wednesday.
+That has dropped them to third in the standings but they were already guaranteed to progress past the group stage and will now take on either the Superchargers or Southern Brave in a semi-final eliminator.